hmacr/magic-portfolio-20/README.md

 # **Getting started**

-Editing README.md to create a pull request which eventually should trigger a deployment on Appwrite
+Editing README.md to create a pull request which eventually should trigger a deployment on Appwrite - edit 2

 Magic Portfolio was built with [Once UI](https://once-ui.com) for [Next.js](https://nextjs.org).
 It requires Node.js v18.17+.